RamyAlshurafa/react-lifecycle/README.md

 $ npm run start:stage-1
 ```

-In this stage we will add logging component to log every event occurs under hook and show the event target and event type.
+In this stage we will add logging component to log every event that occurs under hook, and show the event target and event type.
-We need to append this component into `App` and we make some manipulation on it, but we won't to change or touch `App state`.
+We need to append this component into `App` and then manipulate it, but we won't change`App state`.

-How will we make this ? we need to create a module that let us to store, get and clear it.
+How are we going to do this? we need to create a module that lets us store, get and clear the state.
 ```js
 function historyModule () {
   // array of events that occurred